OverPower: Card sets

+Due to OverPower's immense popularity despite being out of print for almost 2 decades, many fan-made sets have been created by the game's dedicated fanbase.
+None of these were officially licensed, printed, or released.
+The most notable of fan-made OverPower sets includes The Marvels, a fan release based on the discovered notes for Marvel's final set of OverPower which was never officially released.

 Promo cards

 Besides the expansion sets, many Overpower cards were released as special promotions.
 The original Any Hero specials, by example, were comic book inserts in various Marvel comic books released in October 1995.
 Most promotional cards were never released in any expansion set, but some were reprinted in Mission Control and Monumental OverPower, but with different artwork.
 Promotional cards were considered legal to use in tournament decks.

 A list of all existing promotional cards follows: